Join a community of professionals and get:

 The discussion also examines the growing role of AI and advanced analytics in modern risk management.
 While technology is improving the ability to analyse unstructured data and identify patterns, Ratcliffe emphasises that human judgment remains critical when assessing geopolitical developments, calibrating scenarios, and making strategic risk decisions in uncertain environments.

-Ronald Ratcliffe, PhD, is a Managing Director in BlackRock’s Applied Portfolio Analysis practice area within the Analytics & Quantitative Solutions (AQS) group.
-He focuses on multi-asset portfolio risk, scenario analysis, and portfolio construction.
+Ronald Ratcliffe, PhD, is a Managing Director and Head Strategist for Portfolio Analytics at BlackRock.
+He focuses on multi-asset portfolio risk, stress testing, and portfolio construction.
 Dr. Ratcliffe's service with BlackRock dates back to 2004, including his years with Barclays Global Investors (BGI), which merged with BlackRock in 2009.
-Prior to joining AQS, he led the Market-Driven Scenarios (MDS) initiative as Head of Cross-Platform Scenario Analysis in the Risk & Quantitative Analysis (RQA) group.
-Previously in RQA, he was Head of Multi-Asset Investment Risk for the Americas West region.
-In the Portfolio Management Group (PMG), he was a portfolio manager and developed systematic macro trading strategies.
-Prior to joining BGI, Dr. Ratcliffe was a senior manager at KPMG in corporate valuation and international transfer pricing.
-Previously, he was the chief economist for Latin America at SG Cowen Securities, a subsidiary of Societe Generale.
-Before that he was with Bankers Trust Company (now part of Deutsche Bank) where he carried out country risk analysis.
-Dr. Ratcliffe earned BA degrees in economics and in political science, with distinction and with departmental honors in economics, from Stanford University.
+Prior to joining the Aladdin business, he led the Market-Driven Scenarios (MDS) initiative as Head of Cross-Platform Scenario Analysis in the Risk & Quantitative Analysis (RQA) group.
+Earlier in RQA, he was Head of Multi-Asset Investment Risk for the Americas West region.
+In the Portfolio Management Group (PMG), he was a portfolio manager and developed asset allocation strategies.
+Prior to joining BGI, his roles included Senior Manager in international transfer pricing at KPMG, Chief Economist for Latin America at SG Cowen Securities, and Economist at Bankers Trust Company.
+Dr. Ratcliffe earned dual BA degrees from Stanford University, with university distinction—one in economics (with departmental honors) and one in political science.
 He received a PhD in economics from the University of Pennsylvania.